TechFems-projects-and-resources/github-actions-workshop/README.md

-# CodeWomen workshop - Automate your deployment process with Github Actions
+# Automate your deployment process with Github Actions

 Welcome!
 This tutorial will guide you through the process of setting up a deployment pipeline with Github Actions from scratch, and help you grasp continuous integration and continuous delivery concepts (CI/CD) in practice.